tmtsoftware/cont-pydocushare/README.md

 to test some cases.
 You may notice that many test cases are skipped.
 This is because the command above tests only the functionality that does not require connection with a DocuShare site, which probably does not make sense.
 To test the main functionality of PyDocuShare, you need to provide your DocuShare connection information through environmental variables:

  * **DOCUSHARE_BASEURL** : Base URL of your DocuShare site.
-For example, https://your.docushare.domain/docushare/
+For example, https://your.docushare.domain/docushare/ .
+It must end with a slash '/'.
  * **DOCUSHARE_USERNAME**: Your username of the DocuShare site.
  * **DOCUSHARE_VALID_DOCUMENT_HANDLE**: Valid document handle like Document-12345.
  * **DOCUSHARE_VALID_VERSION_HANDLE** : Valid version handle like Version-111111.